-Today, my yoga student, Heather Haxo Phillips, wrote me: “What is the difference between Hatha and Raja Yoga?”
+Today, my yoga student, Heather Haxo Phillips, wrote me: “What’s the difference between Raja and Hatha Yoga?”

-“. . . and which one of these do we find in the “Bible of Yoga”–the Yoga Sutras written by Patanjali.
+“. . . and which of these two do we find in the “Bible” of yoga—the Yoga Sutras of Patanjali?”

 I wrote back . . .

-When we look at yoga’s history, we see that Hatha Yoga and Raja Yoga are not the same.
+You’re right; Hatha Yoga and Raja Yoga aren’t the same.

-Historically, Hatha Yoga (capitalized this way) has made use of the two life-force channels (nadis) that run vertically through the torso.
-The tradition calls these the sun (“ha”) channel and moon (“tha”) channels (surya nadi and chandra nadi).
+Medieval Hatha Yoga made use of two life-force channels (nadis) that are said to run vertically through the torso.

-Think of an Indian king called a “Raja.”
-Raja Yoga is the “kingly” yoga.
+They are called a “rajas;” hence, Raja Yoga is “kingly” yoga.

 The meditative practices of Raja Yoga avoid the body’s “commonness.”